-When the capacity loss on contracted bins is not accounted for, the shipper books the capacity sufficient to limit the adjustments and costs when the actual demand becomes known.
-As observed previously (Crainic et al., 2016; Lerma, 2018), this plan tends in this case to mostly include bins of the same type, with only one or two bins of different types.
-This relates to the cost-orientation of the shipper who uses standardized bins tailored by the carrier to the shipper' needs to avoid the higher loading/unloading and handling costs generated by non-standardized loading schemes.
-Indeed, results in Table 5 show that, when the availability of second-stage bins is limited, the average number of bin types, N_t , increases slightly, reaching the maximum values of 1.20 for set T3 and 1.44 for set T5.
-Most capacity is booked (Cap{FS} around 79%) and paid for (Obj{FS} around 69%) at contracting time.
+5 show that, when the availability of second-stage bins is limited, the average number of bin types, $N_t$ , increases slightly, reaching the maximum values of 1.20 for set T3 and 1.44 for set T5.
+Most capacity is booked ( $Cap{FS}$ around 79%) and paid for ( $Obj{FS}$ around 69%) at contracting time.
 It is worth noting, however, the large variance of all values.

-We now turn to examining to what extent and how the structure of the capacity plan changes when the shipping company takes into account the uncertain nature of capacity loss of contracted bins.
-The percentage of the total capacity needed which is booked at the first stage, Cap{FS} , characterizes the capacity plan and its variation is a good indication of the structural changes brought by varying the problem definition.
-Table 6 displays the average Cap{FS} values for long-haul transportation and urban distribution contexts for each set of bin types (Column 1), bin availability class in the second stage (Column 2), and capacity-lost cost (Column 3).
+We now turn to examine to what extent and how the structure of the capacity plan changes when the shipping company takes into account the uncertain nature of capacity loss of contracted bins.
+The percentage of the total capacity needed which is booked at the first stage, $Cap{FS}$ , characterizes the capacity plan and its variation is a good indication of the structural changes brought by varying the problem definition.
+Table 6 displays the average $Cap{FS}$ values for long-haul transportation and urban distribution contexts for each set of bin types (Column 1), bin availability class in the second stage (Column 2), and capacity-lost cost (Column 3).

 The results show the sensitivity of the capacity plan to the application context, the availability of extra bins on the spot market, the way capacity is lost and modeled, and the cost of the capacity loss.
 They thus illustrate the impact of these factors on the managerial decisions concerning how much capacity to contract.
 The sensitivity and impact are particularly strong in the long-haul transportation context where the capacity the shipper should contract in the first stage changes dramatically with the changes in problem parameters.
-In particular, when freight demand rises, the supply falls, and the cost of the spot market rates rise, the shipper may suffer from the higher second-stage costs and the methodology proposes to book in advance most of the required capacity.
-The costs of extra bins and capacity loss at operation time, modeled through the parameter α , impacts strongly the creation of safety buffers in the long-haul transportation context.
-Thus, the percentage of capacity contracted initially, Cap{FS} , doubles when alpha increases from 0.3 to 0.7.
-The situation is different in the urban distribution context, where the shipper should contract more of less the same high-value capacity in all cases.
+In particular, when freight demand rises, the supply falls, and the cost of the spot market rates rises, the shipper may suffer from the higher second-stage costs and the methodology proposes to book in advance most of the required capacity.
+The costs of extra bins and capacity loss at operation time, modeled through the parameter $\alpha$ , impacts strongly the creation of safety buffers in the long-haul transportation context, the percentage of capacity contracted initially, $Cap{FS}$ , doubles when alpha increases from 0.3 to 0.7.
+The situation is different in the urban distribution context, where the shipper should contract more or less the same high-value capacity in all cases.
 Notice that the percentage of capacity contracted initially is the same for all settings when the possibility of capacity loss is higher, irrespective of the number of bin types.

 Long-haul transportation Urban distribution

-Set Availability α Cap{FS} Cap{FS}
+Set Availability $\alpha$ $Cap{FS}$ $Cap{FS}$

 AV1 0.3 35.44% 70.09%

 AV1 0.5 53.36% 78.44%

-Т9 AV1 0.7 69.03% 86.78%
+$\mathbf{T3}$ AV1 0.7 69.03% 86.78%

 19 AV2+AV3 0.3 26.49% 61.24%

 AV2+AV3 0.5 42.01% 69.30%

 AV2+AV3 0.7 53.50% 75.01%

 AV1 0.3 30.32% 61.96%

 AV1 0.5 45.71% 70.43%

-Τr AV1 0.7 57.01% 75.64%
+T5 AV1 0.7 57.01% 75.64%

 19 AV2+AV3 0.3 26.99% 62.98%

 AV2+AV3 0.5 42.91% 69.99%

 AV2+AV3 0.7 53.66% 76.16%

-Table 6: Variation of Cap{FS} , % of contracted capacity during the 1st stage, with problem parameters
+Table 6: Variation of $Cap{FS}$ , % of contracted capacity during the 1st stage, with problem parameters